Clover (band): After Clover

-After Clover originally disbanded in 1978 the ex-members returned home to the U.S. Alex Call recorded as a solo artist and wrote hits for Huey Lewis and many other artists, including Tommy Tutone's "867-5309/Jenny".
+After Clover originally disbanded in 1978 the ex-members returned home to the U.S. Alex Call recorded as a solo artist and wrote hits for Huey Lewis and many other artists.
+He co-wrote Tommy Tutone's "867-5309/Jenny" with the band's guitarist Jim Keller.
 Lewis and Hopper formed Huey Lewis and the News; a few of their hits were written or co-written by Lange.
 McFee co-founded the band Southern Pacific and joined The Doobie Brothers, and also played sessions for Elvis Costello.
 Ciambotti played sessions for Lucinda Williams, John Prine, and Carlene Carter, and became a chiropractor in Toluca Lake, California.
 Shine briefly became a member of Tommy Tutone but left the band before they recorded Call's "867-5309".

 Carlene Carter covered two of Clover's songs ("Love Is Gone" and "Mr. Moon," both written by Call), then later recorded two songs, "Ring of Fire" and "Too Proud," with McFee, Ciambotti and Hopper.

-Founding member Dr. John P. Ciambotti died on March 24, 2010 in Glendale, California at the age of 67.
+Founding member Dr. John P. Ciambotti died on March 24, 2010, in Glendale, California at the age of 67.
 He had undergone surgery for an abdominal aneurysm.

 Reunions

 John McFee, John Ciambotti, and Sean Hopper reunited for two concerts backing Elvis Costello in San Francisco on November 8, 2007.
 The drummer for the occasion was Pete Thomas of The Attractions.
 The concerts raised funds for the Richard de Lone Special Housing Fund, a non-profit organization designed to help those with Prader-Willi Syndrome.

 In 2016, founding members Alex Call, Mitch Howie, and John McFee were working on a new album entitled Homestead Redemption.
 The album was released on July 17, 2018.
 It includes 12 re-recordings of songs from Clover's first two albums on Fantasy Records plus one new recording "Go Raise Hell Up in Heaven."
-Gia Ciambotti provides vocals in place of her late father John Ciambotti.
+Gia Ciambotti became Clover's new official fourth member, in place of her late father John Ciambotti, providing backing vocals and occasional duet and lead vocals.
 The album includes guest appearances by Huey Lewis, Sean Hopper, Pete Thomas and Elvis Costello.